emsifa/evo/README.md

 }
 ```

-In example above, Evo will get `user-agent` header value and inject it to `$userAgent` parameter.
+In example above, Evo will get `user-agent` header value and inject it to the `$userAgent` parameter.

 #### `Cookie` Attribute

-`Cookie` attribute used to get request cookie value.
+`Cookie` attribute used to get cookie value from HTTP request.

 ```php
 #[Get('users/{id}')]